Top tips for safe journeys this winter season.

 Check your tyres

 Winter brings wet and cold conditions, and with that comes icy roads.
 Making sure your tyres are up to the challenge will not only allow you to drive safely but will also keep your fuel bill down and you’ll stay on the right side of the law.
 When checking your tyres, pay careful attention to the tyre tread depth.
 The legal limit is 1.6mm, but the deeper the tread the more control you will have over steering and braking.
 The drop in temperature can also cause your tyre pressure to drop, so keeping an eye on your tyres and topping up the air as and when is key to safe and happy driving this winter.
+You can always consult a professional, for example Tesla tire change services to make sure your winter ride is as safe as possible.

 Look at your lights